Top-Films/topfilms-api/README.md

 ![Static Badge](https://img.shields.io/badge/license-Apache%202.0%20with%20Commons%20Clause-green)

 ## Overview
-The Top Films Primary API is the interface for all Top Films data outside of authentication and authorization.
+The Top Films API is the interface for all Top Films data outside of authentication and authorization.

 ## Prerequisites
 - Git